Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Model

 can also open depending on the mass spectrum.
 These, however, are negligible compared with Eq.~(\ref{rate:phi}); $\Gamma_\phi(\phi \rightarrow hh) $ is due to $v_{B-L} \gg v$, and the others are also with the suppression by $v_{B-L}$ unless we take $\alpha \rightarrow 0$.
 Therefore, we find typically $\Gamma_{\phi} \sim \sin^2\alpha$ MeV.
 Bounds on the Higgs mixing between a light scalar and the SM-like Higgs boson have been derived from the LEP experiments similarly~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}, and the range $\alpha<\mathcal{O}(0.1)$ coincides with the bounds as well.

-If the singlet-like scalar is lighter than about a few GeV, the constraints from meson decays by the LHCb~\cite{LHCb:2015nkv,LHCb:2016awg} and the CHARM~\cite{CHARM:1985anb} are more stringent than the ATLAS, the CMS, and the LEP.
-In such mass range, the bound $10^{-5} \lesssim \sin\alpha \lesssim 10^{-4}$ has been obtained~\cite{Winkler:2018qyg} where the lower bound is set by demanding that the lifetime of $\phi$ must be shorter than $\mathcal{O}(0.1)$ second not to affect the BBN~\cite{Fradette:2017sdd}.
+If the singletlike scalar is lighter than about a few GeV, the constraints from meson decays by the LHCb~\cite{LHCb:2015nkv,LHCb:2016awg} and CHARM~\cite{CHARM:1985anb} are more stringent than ATLAS, CMS, and the LEP.
+In such a mass range, the bound $10^{-5} \lesssim \sin\alpha \lesssim 10^{-4}$ has been obtained~\cite{Winkler:2018qyg} where the lower bound is set by demanding that the lifetime of $\phi$ must be shorter than $\mathcal{O}(0.1)$ seconds so as not to affect the BBN~\cite{Fradette:2017sdd}.